 - Independently applies knowledge of evidence-based practice, including empirical bases of assessment, clinical decision making, intervention plans, and other psychological applications, clinical expertise, and client preferences - a.
 Utilize theory and research to develop case conceptualizations - b.
-Identify and utilize appropriate evidence-based group and individual interventions - 2.
-Independently plans interventions; case conceptualizations and intervention plans are specific to case and context - Develop treatment goals that correspond to the case conceptualization - b.
 Identify and utilize appropriate evidence-based group and individual interventions - c.
+Demonstrate the ability to apply the relevant research literature to clinical decision making - 2.
+Independently plans interventions; case conceptualizations and intervention plans are specific to case and context - a.
+Develop treatment goals that correspond to the case conceptualization - b.
+Identify and utilize appropriate evidence-based group and individual interventions - c.
 Effectively manage behavioral emergencies and crises - d.
-Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation - Displays clinical skills with a wide variety of clients, establish and maintain effective relationships with the recipients of psychological services, and uses good judgment even in unexpected or difficult situations - a.
+Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation

+- 3. Displays clinical skills with a wide variety of clients, establish and maintain effective relationships with the recipients of psychological services, and uses good judgment even in unexpected or difficult situations - a.
 Identify and utilize appropriate evidence-based group and individual interventions - b.
 Effectively manage behavioral emergencies and crises - c.
 Establish and maintain effective relationships with the recipients of psychological services. - d.
 Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables. - e.
 Modify and adapt evidence-based approaches effectively when a clear evidence base is lacking. - 4.
-Demonstrates cultural humility in actions and interactions
+Demonstrates cultural humility in actions and interactions - a.
+Considers evidence-based treatment in the context of patient's cultural needs.